Frequently asked questions about staff email

 How to check your blocked senders list

 If you want to stop receiving e-mail from someone, you can add their e-mail address to your blocked senders list.
-Office 365 will then automatically move any new mail that you receive from this person to the Junk E-mail folder.
+Microsoft 365 will then automatically move any new mail that you receive from this person to the Junk E-mail folder.

 If you want to receive mail from this person again, you can remove their e-mail address or domain from your blocked senders list.

 For more information, see Block senders or unblock senders in Outlook on the web.